Isis-Yamel/Nasa-Rovers/README.md

 To complete this project, your UI must show the following:

-- [ ] A gallery of the most recent images sent from each mars rover
+- [:white_check_mark:] A gallery of the most recent images sent from each mars rover
-- [ ] The launch date, landing date, name and status along with any other information about the rover
+- [:white_check_mark:] The launch date, landing date, name and status along with any other information about the rover
-- [ ] A selection bar for the user to choose which rover's information they want to see
+- [:white_check_mark:] A selection bar for the user to choose which rover's information they want to see

 To complete this project, your UI must do the following:

-- [ ] Be responsive.
+- [:white_check_mark:] Be responsive.
 Needs to look good(aka not broken) on phones(max width 768px) and desktop(min-width 991px, max-width 1824px).
 Tablet view is optional.
-- [ ] Provide a way to dynamically switch the UI to view one of the three rovers **This can be done using tabs, buttons, or any other UI control
+- [:white_check_mark:] Provide a way to dynamically switch the UI to view one of the three rovers **This can be done using tabs, buttons, or any other UI control

 To complete this project, your frontend code must:

-- [ ] Use only pure functions
+- [:white_check_mark:] Use only pure functions
-- [ ] Use at least one Higher Order Function
+- [:white_check_mark:] Use at least one Higher Order Function
-- [ ] Use the array method `map`
+- [:white_check_mark:] Use the array method `map`
-- [ ] Use the ImmutableJS library
+- [:white_check_mark:] Use the ImmutableJS library

 To complete this project, your backend code must:

-- [ ] Be built with Node/Express
+- [:white_check_mark:] Be built with Node/Express
-- [ ] Make successful calls to the NASA API
+- [:white_check_mark:] Make successful calls to the NASA API
-- [ ] Use pure functions to do any logic necessary
+- [:white_check_mark:] Use pure functions to do any logic necessary
-- [ ] Hide any sensetive information from public view (In other words, use your dotenv file)
+- [:white_check_mark:] Hide any sensetive information from public view (In other words, use your dotenv file)

 ### Above and Beyond